 Cot Tents are Bulky

-While I would never want to go with anything other than the raised off the ground tent again, this won’t work when I travel.
+While I would never want to go with anything other than the raised off the ground tent again, this won’t work when I travel overseas.
 When I travel I need to fit a tent, sleeping mat, and sleeping bag into a duffel bag.

 The sleeping mats I use are huge and unless I can send a tent ahead I would have to go back to cutting out the bottom.
-I would use plastic bags to encase things instead of the thick tarps I mention.
+I would use plastic bags to encase the sleeping mat, instead of the thick tarps I mention.

 Cot Tents are Colder

 It is cooler when you are raised off the ground.
 But I don’t find it any worse than cutting out a bottom and using a camping cot (in fact I find it warmer than tents with the bottom cut out).

 Ozark is a very tolerable brand for MCS.
 I don’t like the flame retardants they use.
 I have not seen a flame retardant free brand in this style.